bombasticSlacks/Aspirant/Game/Knight.md

 nav_order: 2
 ---
 ## Knight
-One of the [Combat-Training](Combat-Training) disciplines.
-Character who specializes in heavy armour, and mounted combat.
+A character who specializes in heavy armour, and mounted combat.

 Knights are:
 * Nobles.